 Nairobi National Museum

-I highly recommend the museum as a place to visit, it has no frills or fancy bits but offers a wonderful learning environment and is a great way to escape the sun for a few hours.
+I highly recommend the museum as one of the best places to visit in Nairobi if you have an interest in the history and culture.
+It has no frills or fancy bits but offers a wonderful learning environment and is a great way to escape the sun for a few hours.

 A traditional Kenyan lunch

-Being polite I waited for Charles to start, really I just wanted to know how the hell I was meant to eat this stuff.
-The ugali is essentially a lump, kind of like edible play dough (tastes a bit like play dough too), but this meant it was easily mouldable.
 So, the way to do it is rip off some ugali, mould it into a rough spoon shape, dip it in your soup and stick the whole thing in your mouth, fascinating and awesome, I would be happy to eat every meal like that.
-The only drawback was I think I had a very skinny chicken so I fought to eat most of the meat off the bone.

 True to his word, he met me later at my hotel at 5 pm and walked with me to the train station, even helping with my bags.
 Once there we said our goodbyes and on I got the train to Mombasa.